 Gluten sensitivity is becoming more prevalent and can affect all ages, including seniors.
-Helping your elderly loved one maintain a healthy diet is an important component when providing him or her with senior care in Oakville.
+Helping your elderly loved one maintain a healthy diet is an important component when providing him or her with home care Oakville.
 He or she can benefit from following a gluten-free diet in a variety of ways.

 The gluten protein, found in wheat, rye, barley, and other grains, is a known offender for increasing inflammation in the body.
 Inflammation is at the root of many chronic diseases and ailments affecting the elderly, including joint pain and arthritis.
 Switching to a gluten-free diet can help reduce these uncomfortable symptoms your loved one may be experiencing.